Hydrodynamics of pulsating active liquids: Coarse-grained dynamics

 We now discuss the conditions under which the coarse-grained dynamics in Eqs.~\eqref{rho-coarse-hydro} and~\eqref{R-coarse} compares with the (noiseless) phenomenological dynamics for the density and phase fields [Eq.~\eqref{rho-modelB-noise}].
 Describing the pulsating system through Eq.~\eqref{rho-modelB-noise} assumes that the amplitude $R$ reduces to a constant without any variation in space and time.
 In practice, this assumption amounts to enforcing that the particles are synchronized uniformly throughout the system.
-Enforcing this condition in Eq.~\eqref{R-coarse} yields
+Enforcing the condition of vanishing gradients in Eq.~\eqref{R-coarse} yields

 with the condition $\rho > 2\mu_\theta T/\epsilon_0$.
 Substituting Eq.~\eqref{R-approx} into Eqs.~\eqref{R-coarse} and~\eqref{rho-coarse-hydro} leads to a closed dynamics for $\rho$ and $\psi$: